muhkartal/NeuroMed/README.md

 ## Documentation

-Comprehensive documentation is available to help you get started with MedExplain AI Pro:
+Comprehensive documentation is available to help you get started with Vital AI Pro:

 <table>
 <tr>